 Definition: E-commerce or otherwise known as electronic commerce, alludes to all sort of commercial activities, that are conducted online, by way of electronic processing and data transmission, comprising of text, graphics, audio, video, etc. In other words, e-commerce is a business model; that equips the enterprises or individuals to carry out business through the electronic medium.

-E-commerce is an exhaustive trading system that makes use of computer network for carrying out buying and selling of goods, information and/or services.
+E-commerce is an exhaustive trading system that makes use of a computer network for carrying out buying and selling of goods, information and/or services.

 A website or web portal acts as a platform and facilitates the exchange of merchandise, funds, data, etc.,.
 It also assist in accomplishing company’s transaction with different parties like customers, infomediaries, market makers and suppliers, electronically.